 - Look around the room and pay attention to the sounds, the sights, and the light.
 Listen to the sounds of the refrigerator…

-- Open the door to the refrigerator… Feel the cool air as it spills out into your body. …..
-Today, whether you normally have one or not, there’s a lemon in your refrigerator…
+- Open the door to the refrigerator… Feel the fresh air as it spills out into your body. …..
+Today, whether you usually have one or not, there’s a lemon in your refrigerator…

 - Look at the lemon… Pay attention to its color as you reach in and take the lemon.